evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-0.md

 With packs full, they arrive at the staging ground.
-They observe **[Professor Birchwell][]** being instructed in the usage of a firearm.
+They observe Professor Birchwell being instructed in the usage of a firearm.
 He holds it quite awkwardly, and is making jokes with the range safety officer.
+Preparations are made, and while the jeeps are being packed, the PCs hear a scream come from across the grounds:
+A peer of theirs has taken a gun, and is waving it around.

+{% include inkwell-begin.html %}

+EXT.
+NORTH STAGING GROUNDS, DAY

-After preparations are made, and after the jeeps are packed, the caravan begins to move into the jungle.
+While preparations are being made, and while the jeeps are being packed, a group of STUDENTS hear a scream come from across the staging grounds.

-Along the way, smoke begins to pour out from under the hood of the professor's jeep.
-**[Professor Birchwell][]** becomes irate with the driver, and begins to lambaste him about coolant fluids.[^0]

-[#]: # (continue => MECHANICAL REPAIR > 2)

-The caravan continues on, and they make camp just outside the ruins.

-[^0]: The professor's outburst is quite out of character.
+A peer of theirs has taken a gun, and is waving it around.

+STUDENTS
+Holy shit!

-{% include refs.md %}
+{% include inkwell-end.html %}